BPMN elements

 Here you can also learn how to add elements to Pools and Subprocesses.

-The Element Palette contains all the elements you can use in a diagram.
-Elements in the palette are divided into categories so you can easily find the element you’re looking for.
+The Elements tab in the Navigation panel contains all the elements you can use in a diagram.
+Elements are divided into categories so you can easily find the element you’re looking for.

 To add an element: